 Anti-immigrant organizations like FAIR, CIS, NumbersUSA, and IRLI, all of which have ties to white nationalists, have long taken a hardline stance that the federal government should dramatically restrict immigration and make life as difficult as possible for undocumented immigrants already living here.
 Their harsh viewpoints make no exception for young undocumented individuals who have been living in the U.S. since childhood.
 Many of these individuals have been granted temporary status through the Deferred Action for Childhood Arrivals (DACA) program, and most know only the U.S. as home.

 For years, anti-immigrant groups have advocated to strip DACA recipients of their work permits and make them more vulnerable to deportation.
-They are also at the center of the latest assaults on young immigrants.
+The individuals and groups in and outside of the White House responsible for the attacks on DACA recipients are also behind the “zero-tolerance” policy and the detention of children after their forcible separation from their parents.

 Background on the Latest Assaults on DACA